in-tek-hub/pymin/README.md

 > At this point, it's just a baby python

-> I am a very Lazy person (not just a Lazy Administrator).
-So Progress will be slow, but soon enough to last for a while
+> It's under construction, so please excuse our dust ;-)

 ## Table of Contents (Optional)

-> If your `README` has a lot of info, section headers might be nice.
+> Hop between `README` section headers for specifics.

 - [Installation](#installation)
 - [Features](#features)